 • Routinely analyse our supply chain, a task which is carried out at senior level, by the Purchasing Manager and Finance Director.

-We conduct all business in an ethical manner and are committed to being a transparent organisation and employer.
+We are proud to be a fair and ethical employer, promoting equality in everything we do.
 We do not consider there to be a high risk of slavery or human trafficking within our workforce, however we have the following in place:

-• A robust recruitment process, incorporating ?right to work' document checks, contracts of employment and ensuring everyone employed is 16 years or above.
+• A robust recruitment process, incorporating a recruitment policy, ?right to work? and ID document checks, contracts of employment and reference checking.

-• A comprehensive Employee Handbook which has a range of procedures to support in preventing modern slavery from occurring in our workplace.
+• A comprehensive Employee Handbook which has a range of policies and procedures to support the prevention of modern slavery from occurring in our workplace.

-• Training on the Modern Slavery Act and human trafficking.
+• Creating an awareness on the Modern Slavery Act and human trafficking, offering training to essential roles.

-• Ensure we have the latest modern slavery statements and other relevant policies of key suppliers, reviewing these as part of our standard assessment of supply chain risks.
+• Reviewing other relevant policies of key suppliers, as part of our assessment for supply chain risks.

-Novatech takes responsibility for this Statement and its related objectives, and review and update it in accordance with the Act.
+Novatech takes responsibility for this Statement and its related objectives, and we will review and update it in accordance with the Act.